theoretischja/Comment_Box/README.md

 # Comment_Box
-A comment form on a website, following requirements for a FAC application.
-Includes boxes to input name, email address and comment.
+A comment form on a website, following Founders and Coders application requirements.